Self-Driving-Car-NDegree-M-Russo/CarND-P6-Kidnapped-Vehicle/Kidnapped_Vehicle_writeup.md

    thetaf = theta0 + (yaw_rate * delta_t);
 ```

-On top of the motion propagation we also add process noise charactized as gaussian with 0 mean and standard deviation provided as an input throught the `std_pos[]` vector (for this exercise = [0.3, 0.3, 0.01]).
+On top of the motion propagation we also add process noise charactized as gaussian with 0 mean and standard deviation provided as an input through the `std_pos[]` vector (defined in [main.cpp](./src/main.cpp) (lines 35, 36), for this exercise = [0.3, 0.3, 0.01]).
 The distribution functions are introduced in lines (86-93):

 ```sh
    // Set random engine for generating noise